laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ```

 ## Allowlisting sites
-If you find that you don't like a certain website being blocked, you can create an allowlist in your own personal uBlock Origin or uBlacklist filter list.
+Don't like a website being blocked?
+You can easily create an allowlist in your own personal uBlock Origin or uBlacklist filter list.

 Here's how to do it.

 ### For uBlock Origin:
 1. Toggle the [DOM inspector](https://github.com/gorhill/uBlock/wiki/DOM-inspector) `</>` through uBlock Origin's [logger](https://github.com/gorhill/uBlock/wiki/The-logger).